 If you meet the requirements for SNAP food stamps, you must submit an application form to the appropriate DHS office in order to start receiving benefits.
 In turn, these benefits are made available on electronic benefit transfer (EBT) cards that work much like a debit card.
 Read below to learn more about SNAP assistance in Oregon and discover how to apply for and use your benefits.

 Your Oregon food stamps eligibility is typically determined depending on factors such as your age, income, disability status, household size and employment status, among other criteria.
 However, these food stamp qualifications may vary depending on your particular circumstances.

 As an example, if you are an able-bodied adult between 18 and 59 years of age, you may need to meet work requirements in order to receive benefits.
 On the other hand, work requirements do not apply if you are a senior or a person with disabilities.

 In any case, you must meet the proper SNAP income guidelines before you can qualify to receive benefits.
-As a general rule, you will meet SNAP eligibility if your income is at or below 130 percent of the poverty level in Oregon.
-However, keep in mind that your income limit depends on how large your family is.
+As a general rule, you can meet SNAP eligibility if your income is at or below 200 percent of the poverty level in Oregon.
+However, your income limit depends on the number of people in your household.
 Larger households may qualify with a higher income than smaller families due to the increased cost of food for more people.